alemelo11/alemelo11/README.md

-I’m a dedicated **dentist** with a passion for continuous learning and technological innovation.
-While I excel in oral health care, my curiosity has led me to dive into the world of **data science**, where I explore insights from data to drive impactful solutions.
+I’m a dedicated ***Dentist*** with a passion for continuous learning and technological innovation.
+While I excel in oral health care, my curiosity has led me to dive into the world of ***Data Science***, where I explore insights from data to drive impactful solutions.

-Currently, I am advancing my skills as a **Python student** and honing my knowledge in **artificial intelligence**.
+Currently, I am advancing my skills as a ***Python student*** and honing my knowledge in ***Artificial Intelligence***.
 I believe that merging healthcare expertise with AI and data science opens up incredible opportunities to revolutionize industries and improve lives.
 Let's connect and build the future together!

 <div style="text-align: left;">